gantry/docs-old/Docs/wordpress/advanced/less_css.md

 LESS Template Options
 ---------------------
-You can control CSS compression, Compile Wait Time and Debug Header, as well as manually clear the cache with the **Clear Cache** button at **Admin Dashboard → Gantry Theme → Advanced → Less Compiler**.
+You can control CSS compression, compile wait time and debug header, as well as manually clear the cache with the **Clear Cache** button at **Admin Dashboard → Gantry Theme → Advanced → Less Compiler**.

 Additionally, CSS compression increases site performance and optimization by consolidating all the CSS into a single file, with none or negligible whitespace.
-This reduces the file size of the CSS file and making it quicker for a browser to load.
+This reduces the file size of the CSS file and reduces browser load time.

 ![](assets/advanced-less.jpg)

 Custom LESS files
 -----------------
-Often you will have a need to add some custom CSS to override a particular style in the template.
-You may not want to edit the provided LESS or CSS files as this could potentially cause problems with updates of the template.
-With Gantry 4 you can create custom LESS files of the format: `/less/[LESS_FILE_NAME]-custom.less` and these will get picked up and compiled into the main compiled CSS file.
+Often, you will have a need to add some custom CSS to override a particular style in the template.
+You may not want to edit the provided LESS or CSS files.
+This could potentially cause problems with updates of the template.
+With Gantry 4, you can create custom LESS files of the format: `/less/[LESS_FILE_NAME]-custom.less`.
+These will get picked up and compiled into the main compiled CSS file.

-For example in the default Gantry template, there is a file `less/template.less`.
-If you were to create a new file called `less/template-custom.less`, you could add your own custom LESS elements in here and they would automatically be pulled in to your compiled CSS file.
+For example, within the default Gantry template, there is a file `less/template.less`.
+If you were to create a new file called `less/template-custom.less`, you could add your own custom LESS elements in it.
+They would automatically be pulled in to your compiled CSS file.